databricks/databricks-sql-python/docs/parameters.md

 ### Migrating to native parameters

 Native parameters are meant to be a drop-in replacement for inline parameters.
 In most use-cases, upgrading to `databricks-sql-connector>=3.0.0` will grant an immediate improvement to safety.
-And future improvements to parameterization (such as support for binding complex types like `STRUCT`, `MAP`, and `ARRAY`) will only be available when `use_inline_params=False`.
+Plus, native parameters allow you to use SQL LIKE wildcards (`%`) in your queries which is impossible with inline parameters.
+Future improvements to parameterization (such as support for binding complex types like `STRUCT`, `MAP`, and `ARRAY`) will only be available when `use_inline_params=False`.

 To completely migrate, you need to [revise your SQL queries](#legacy-pyformat-paramstyle-usage-example) to use the new paramstyles.